Trauma Resolution In Addiction Treatment

 Call now to be connected to a compassionate treatment specialist.

 Resolving trauma has many benefits and will often lead to a life of freedom, peace, and transformation.
 Common types of therapies available to patients once they enter rehab facilities can vary from spiritual modalities to traditional clinical-based therapies.
-Once a patient enters into an inpatient rehab facility, they speak to a therapist who analyzes the treatments for new patients.
+Once a patient enters into an inpatient rehab facility, they speak with their primary therapist who determines the most effective therapeutic interventions that match their personality.
 The therapist evaluates the patient’s substance abuse history and looks for any co-occurring disorders, with a sensitivity to traumatic events.

 While patients remain in rehab, they can talk to a counselor, engage in psychotherapy, and begin reflective healing and meditation sessions while undergoing detox or immediately thereafter.
 These complimentary systems of healing create balance in removing harmful chemicals from the body and helping the patient prevent future use, reducing rates of relapses.
 When patients take control of the trauma underlying their addiction, they can return to a life of purpose, passion, and freedom without fear.